Phillip-England/rlex/README.md

 ### Creating a Lexer

-First, you need an enum to represent the state of your lexer:
+First, you need an enum to represent the state of your lexer and a token type:
 ```rust
 #[derive(Debug, PartialEq, Eq)]
 enum MyState {